Michigan State Police search home of Chatfield's former chief of staff, GOP consultant

 White also has levied vague but broad allegations of financial misconduct by the former speaker.

 Reporting from the campaign finance network, Detroit News and others details the ties between Lee Chatfield, the Minards and related organizations.
 The Minards ran a consulting firm paid more than $1 million by Republican lawmakers.
-Anne Minard continued to work under current House Speaker Jason Wentworth, R-Farwell, while also working for a Virginia-based Republican political action committee.
+Anne Minard continued to work under Wentworth while also working for a Virginia-based Republican political action committee.

 Wentworth previously issued a litigation hold, requiring all legislators and staffers retain any documents or records that might relate to Chatfield's time as speaker.